technomancy/leiningen/doc/PLUGINS.md

 isolate the project's code.
 Plugins should not declare a dependency on Clojure itself; in fact
-[all of Leiningen's own dependencies](https://github.com/technomancy/leiningen/blob/master/project.clj) should be considered implied dependencies of every plugin.
+[all of Leiningen's own dependencies](https://github.com/technomancy/leiningen/blob/master/project.clj) will be available.
+However, it doesn't hurt to be specific since Leiningen's dependencies may change in future versions.

 See the `lein-pprint` directory
 [in the Leiningen source](https://github.com/technomancy/leiningen/tree/master/lein-pprint) for a sample of a very simple plugin.

+During plugin development, having to re-run `lein install` in your plugin project and then switch to a test project can be very cumbersome.
+You can avoid this annoyance by creating a `.lein-classpath` file in your test project containing the path to the `src` directory of your plugin.

+### Project Argument

 The first argument to your task function should be the current project.
 It will be a map which is based on the `project.clj` file, but it also has `:name`, `:group`, `:version`, and `:root` keys added in, among other things.
-To see what project maps look like, try using the `lein-pprint` plugin; then you can run `lein pprint` to examine any project.
-If you want it to take parameters from the command-line invocation, you can make the function take more arguments.
+To see what project maps look like, try using the `lein-pprint` plugin; you can invoke the `pprint` task to examine any project.
+If you want your task to take parameters from the command-line invocation, you can make the function take more than one argument.

+TODO: mention accepting :keyword-like args for certain things

 Most tasks may only be run in the context of another project.
 If your task can be run outside a project directory, add `^:no-project-needed`